Interference of longitudinal and transversal fragmentations in the Josephson tunneling dynamics of Bose-Einstein condensates: Impact on the revival process

-So far we have dealt with the dynamics of various quantities of a rather weakly interacting system with number of bosons, $N = 10$.
-Now we investigate the interference for a comparatively stronger interaction, 10$\Lambda_0$, to see whether the rules we have discovered for the tunneling mechanism of fragmented BECs persist for stronger interaction and, moreover, whether there are additional rules.
+So far, we have dealt with the dynamics of various quantities of a rather weakly interacting system consists of $N = 10$ bosons.
+Now, to see the revival in reasonable time, we investigate the same problem with stronger interaction, 10$\Lambda_0$.
+As discussed in Section III, for $V_L=0$, the initial system ($t=0$) is about $99.99\%$ condensed for the weaker interaction ($\Lambda_0$), and for the stronger interaction $(10\Lambda_0)$, it is about 99.9\% which is still rather condensed.
+These values give us a sense of how much stronger is the interaction $10\Lambda_0$ compared to $\Lambda_0$.

+Here we would like to inspect what is the impact of interference of fragmentations, if any, on the revival process \cite{Milburn1997}.
 Fig.~\ref{Fig4} presents the time evolution of $P(t)$ and $\eta(t)$ for the interaction parameter $10\Lambda_0$.
-Here $P(t)$ exhibits substantial rich physics of the tunneling dynamics of different order of fragmented initial states.
-First of all, the density never tunnels to $100\%$ for all barrier heights, as the longitudinal fragmentation develops at the very beginning of the tunneling process due to the stronger interaction.
-Including the density collapse, also found for the weaker interaction, here we observe the different rate of revival of the density oscillations depending on the interference of the initial transversal fragmentation in the system and the developed longitudinal fragmentation in the tunneling process.
-We find that when the barrier height gradually reaches from $V_L=1$ to $V_L=10$ the rate of revival of the density oscillations decreases.
-Further increase of the barrier height, i.e., when $V_L>10$, the revival of the density oscillations increases and reaches its maximal value when the ground state is initially fully fragmented.
+Here, $P(t)$ exhibits substantial richer physics of the tunneling dynamics for different fragmented initial states.
+First of all, the density never tunnels $100\%$ back for all barrier heights, as the longitudinal fragmentation develops at the very beginning of the tunneling process due to the stronger interaction.
+In addition to the density collapse, also found for the weaker interaction $\Lambda_0$, here we observe a different rate of revival of the density oscillations.
+We attribute this effect to the interference of the initial transversal fragmentation and the developed longitudinal fragmentation in the tunneling process.
+We find that when the barrier height gradually increases from $V_L=0$ to $V_L=10$, the rate of revival of the density oscillations decreases, see the black and red curves of Fig.~\ref{Fig4}(a).
+Further increase of the barrier height, i.e., when $V_L>10$, the revival of the density oscillations increases and reaches its maximal value, when the ground state is initially fully fragmented.